Skip to main content

 Frequently asked questions

 Some research suggests that many — but not all — men with male-pattern baldness have higher testosterone levels.
-But testosterone alone isn’t predictive of baldness.
+But testosterone levels alone aren't predictive of baldness.

 It was commonly thought that baldness is a sex-linked trait which comes from the maternal side (or the X chromosome).
 But a large genetic study of over 50,000 men found several genes of interest.
 And not all of them were on the X chromosome.
 So it seems inheriting baldness is more complicated than blaming one parent or the other.

-Before starting any new supplements, first talk with your primary care provider about potential risks and medication interactions.
+Before starting any new supplements, first talk with a healthcare professional about potential risks and medication interactions.

 The bottom line